Apple (AAPL) Receives a Buy from J.P. Morgan

-In a report released yesterday, Samik Chatterjee from J.P.
-Morgan maintained a Buy rating on Apple (AAPL), with a price target of $150.00.
-The company’s shares closed last Friday at $115.04.
+J.P.
+Morgan analyst Gokul Hariharan maintained a Buy rating on Apple (AAPL) yesterday and set a price target of $150.00.
+The company’s shares closed last Thursday at $115.32.

-According to TipRanks.com, Chatterjee is a 5-star analyst with an average return of 17.0% and a 59.8% success rate.
-Chatterjee covers the Technology sector, focusing on stocks such as Applied Optoelectronics, Keysight Technologies, and National Instruments.
+According to TipRanks.com, Hariharan is a 4-star analyst with an average return of 10.3% and a 60.9% success rate.
+Hariharan covers the Technology sector, focusing on stocks such as United Micro, Taiwan Semi, and Xiaomi.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Apple with a $125.15 average price target, a 7.5% upside from current levels.
-In a report issued on October 11, Wedbush also maintained a Buy rating on the stock with a $150.00 price target.
+Apple has an analyst consensus of Moderate Buy, with a price target consensus of $126.29, a 12.4% upside from current levels.
+In a report issued on October 14, Wells Fargo also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>